Loading Now

 Sugar Gut Health Impact

 It’s exciting and concerning to see sugar’s effect on our gut health.
-Our guts have trillions of bacteria and yeasts essential for digestion and health.
+Our gut houses trillions of bacteria and yeasts that are essential for digestion and overall health.
 A lot of research shows that too much sugar can upset this balance.

 Short-Term Sugar Gut Health Impact